Nick Compton: 2016 Sri Lanka

 In May 2016 Compton was announced in the England test squad for the first match against Sri Lanka.
 Many were suggesting that this would be his last chance for England, but he scored a first innings duck, after being caught behind of the bowling of debutant Dasun Shanaka.
-After England recorded an empathic victory in the first match, they named an unchanged side for the second and Compton kept his place for the second Test.
+After England recorded an emphatic victory in the first match, they named an unchanged side for the second and Compton kept his place for the second Test.
 He was dismissed for just nine in the first innings, but looked in better touch in the second innings and scored an unbeaten 22 to help England to a nine wicket victory.
 In the final match of the series he was out for one in England's first innings, before making 19 in the second, as the match ended in a draw.
 Having not featured in a single match of the 2018 season for Middlesex, Compton announced his retirement from all forms of cricket in October 2018.

+Nick is currently (February 2024) playing for the very successful England Seniors over 40 cricket team in the Seniors World Cup in India.

-Post-Retirement life
+Post-retirement life

 After retiring, Compton became a professional photographer.